d5ch4k/parser/README.md

 - Trace support for debugging your parsers.
 - Clever hacks to make compile time errors easier to deal with.
 (These are totally optional.)

-This library targets submission to Boost.
+This library first appeared in Boost 1.87.0

 Online docs: https://tzlaine.github.io/parser